approach0/search-engine/README.md

 help you find similar expressions and return those documents that you may find relevant to your input.
 In short, a typical search engine plus math search.

-No worry, "the day after tomorrow" is a temporary name, will come up a more catchy name for this project someday.
+Will come up a catchy name for this project someday.
 Any suggestions?

 BTW.
 This project needs an icon too!
+If you are interested to contribute an icon, contact me or send a pull request.

 ## Use case
 Math search can be helpful in math Q&A websites: Assume you are doing a tough